-The Xia Laboratory within the Department of Pharmacology and Experimental Therapeutics is seeking a Data Analyst with a B. S. or M.S. degree in Statistics, Bioinformatics, Computational Biology, or similar disciplines.
-The successful candidate will be part of a multidisciplinary team working on Alzheimers disease and related neurologic diseases.
+The Xia laboratory within the Department of Pharmacology and Experimental Therapeutics is seeking a data analyst.
+The successful candidate will be part of a multidisciplinary team working on Alzheimer's disease and related neurologic diseases.

 Analyzing and mining sequence data generated internally or through public databases

 Core techniques will include the careful annotation and deposition of data, utilizing computational pipelines for next generation sequencing data analysis, interpreting data within the context of each disease, and data visualization techniques